Skip to main content

 else:

-# Low/Medium - just log
+# Low/Medium - log but allow

 log_detection(result)